Kraken-CI/website/docs/features.md

 - environments indicate execution agent groups and operating systems that should be used for jobs
 - groups are defined by assigning execution agents to them
 - jobs can be triggered by:
-   - external triggers via webhooks (e.g.: from GitHub or GitLab or Gitea)
+   - external triggers via [webhooks](/docs/guide-webhooks) (e.g.: from GitHub or GitLab or Gitea)
    - by a commit to a repository
    - on time interval
    - on CRON rule
    - on given time in a day
 - scope of jobs can be dynamically adjusted based on various criteria using Python/Starlark
 - Flows and Runs can have custom labels
+- [Job designer](/blog/job-designer-and-more-0-962) that makes preparing workflow schema much easier

 ## Execution